Pogoń Szczecin (women)

-Pogoń Szczecin is a women's football team from Szczecin, Poland, the women's section of Pogoń Szczecin.
-It competes in the Ekstraliga, the country's top division (as of 2022–23).
+Pogoń Szczecin is a women's football club from Szczecin, Poland, the women's section of Pogoń Szczecin.
+One-time league champions, they currently compete in the Ekstraliga, the country's top division.

 History

 The team was founded as TKKF Gryf Szczecin.

 The team reached the Ekstraliga for the first time in 2010.
 In its debut season in the top division Gryf finished 4th, and it subsequently became Pogoń's women team.
 It has been successful in the national cup, reaching the final for three seasons in a row between 2009 and 2011.
 In them Gryf lost once to AZS Wrocław and twice to Unia Racibórz.

-The team was dissolved after the 2012–13 Ekstraliga season.
+The team was dissolved after the 2012–13 season.
 In 2022, the women's football section of Pogoń Szczecin was reactivated by merging the former women's club Olimpia Szczecin with Pogoń Szczecin.
+It won its first Polish Championship title in the 2023–24 season.